GI-4000 / Mutated Ras

-We estimate that Ras mutations are found in approximately 180,000 new cancer cases each year in the United States across a spectrum of tumor types, including pancreas, non-small cell lung cancer (NSCLC), colorectal, endometrial and ovarian cancers, as well as melanoma and multiple myeloma.
+We estimate that Ras mutations are found in approximately 200,000 new cancer cases each year in the United States across a spectrum of tumor types, including pancreas, non-small cell lung cancer (NSCLC), colorectal, endometrial and ovarian cancers, as well as melanoma and multiple myeloma.

 GI-4000 for mutated-Ras mediated cancers

-We are developing GI-4000 in patients with resected pancreas cancer in combination with gemcitabine.
-GI-4000-02 is a fully-enrolled Phase 2b, randomized, double-blind, placebo-controlled, multi-center, adjuvant clinical trial of GI-4000 plus gemcitabine or placebo plus gemcitabine in patients with R0 or R1 resected pancreas cancer.
-The primary endpoint for this clinical trial is recurrence-free survival.
-Secondary endpoints include overall survival, immune responses and biomarkers of disease burden.
+We are developing GI-4000 in combination with gemcitabine as an adjuvant treatment in patients with resected pancreas cancer.
+We recently completed GI-4000-02 is a fully-enrolled Phase 2b, randomized, double-blind, placebo-controlled, multi-center, adjuvant clinical trial in 176 patients, with initial results reported in November 2012, evaluating GI-4000 plus gemcitabine or placebo plus gemcitabine in patients with R0 or R1 resected pancreas cancer.
+An R0 resection is defined by the absence of microscopic residual disease at the surgical margin.
+An R1 resection is defined by the presence of microscopic residual disease at the surgical margin.
+The primary endpoint for this clinical trial was recurrence-free survival (RFS).
+Secondary endpoints include overall survival (OS), immune responses and biomarkers of disease burden, such as CA19-9 .